mapping-elections/site/_maps/meae.congressional.congress05.tn.county.md

 <!--/html_preserve-->
 :::

-Tennessee elected one representative to the Fifth Congress.
+Tennessee elected one Democratic-Republican to the Fifth Congress.

 Mapping this election is incomplete because of the lack of returns at the town or county level in many areas.